 - PING.
 The health monitor will check members’ IP addresses.

 By default, the health monitor removes a member from a balancing pool if it fails three consecutive health checks of five-second intervals.
 When a member returns to operation and responds successfully to three consecutive health checks, it is added to the pool again.
 You can manually set the health monitor parameters, such as the interval after which VM health is checked, the time after which the monitor times out, healthy and unhealthy thresholds.
-To change the default parameters, click Edit parameters, enter the desired values, and click Save.
+To change the default parameters, click Edit parameters, enter the desired values, and then click Save.

-Add more balancing pools as described above, if required.
+Add more balancing pools, as described above.